Towards Light-weight and Real-time Line Segment Detection: Introduction

-Although previous efforts of using deep learning models have made remarkable achievements, real-time inference for LSD on resource-constraint platforms still remains limited.
-There have been attempts to present real-time LSD~\cite{huang2020tp,meng2020lgnn,xue2020holistically}, but they have been limited to server-class GPUs.
-This is mainly because the models that are used exploit heavy backbone networks, such as dilated ResNet50-based FPN~\cite{zhang2019ppgnet}, stacked hourglass network~\cite{huang2018learning,meng2020lgnn,huang2020tp}, and atrous residual U-net~\cite{xue2019learning}, which require large memory and high computational power.
+Although previous efforts of using deep networks have made remarkable achievements, real-time inference for LSD on resource-constraint platforms still remains limited.
+There have been attempts to present real-time LSD~\cite{huang2020tp,meng2020lgnn,xue2020holistically}, but they still depend on server-class GPUs.
+This is mainly because the models that are used exploit heavy backbone networks, such as dilated ResNet50-based FPN~\cite{zhang2019ppgnet}, stacked hourglass network~\cite{meng2020lgnn,huang2020tp}, and atrous residual U-net~\cite{xue2019learning}, which require large memory and high computational power.
 In addition, as shown in Figure~\ref{fig:strategy}, the line prediction process consists of multiple modules, which include line proposal~\cite{xue2019learning,zhang2019ppgnet,zhou2019end,xue2020holistically}, line verification networks~\cite{zhang2019ppgnet,zhou2019end,xue2020holistically} and mixture of convolution module~\cite{huang2020tp,huang2018learning}.
-As the size of the model and the number of modules for line prediction increase, the overall inference speed of LSD can become slower, as shown in Table~\ref{table:strategy_speed}, while demanding higher computation.
+As the size of the model and the number of modules for line prediction increase, the overall inference speed of LSD can become slower, as shown in Figure~\ref{fig:strategy}b, while demanding higher computation.
 Thus, increases in computational cost make it difficult to deploy LSD on resource-constraint platforms.